Abdulaziz Al-Anberi

-Abdulaziz Al-Anberi, also spelled Abdul-Aziz Al-Anbari (born 3 January 1954 in Kaifan) is a Kuwaiti footballer.
+Abdulaziz Al-Anberi, also spelled Abdul-Aziz Al-Anbari (born 3 January 1954 in Kaifan), is a Kuwaiti former professional footballer.

 Career

 Al-Anberi began his sporting career as a basketball and volleyball player.
 However, in 1976, he decided to focus on football, his favourite sport.
-He began playing for Kuwait SC as a youth player and until he was promoted to the first team.
+He began playing for Kuwait SC as a youth player and continued until he was promoted to the first team.

-He was included in the Kuwait squad that won the 1980 AFC Asian Cup and the squad that qualified to the 1982 World Cup.
+Al-Anberi was a member of the Kuwait squad that won the 1980 AFC Asian Cup and the squad that qualified for the 1982 World Cup.